Tomás Carbonell (tennis)

 Tomás Carbonell Lladó (born 7 August 1968) is a former professional tennis player from Spain.

 Carbonell won 2 singles and 22 doubles titles on the ATP Tour in his career.
-He won French Open in 2001 in mixed doubles with Virginia Ruano Pascual and twice reached the semifinals of the French Open in men's doubles, in 1999 with Pablo Albano, and in 2000 with Martín García.
-Carbonell reached his highest singles rating of World No. 40 on 15 April 1996, and his highest doubles ranking of World No. 22 on 9 October 1995.
+He won the French Open in 2001 in mixed doubles with Virginia Ruano Pascual and twice reached the semifinals of the French Open in men's doubles, in 1999 with Pablo Albano, and in 2000 with Martín García.
+Carbonell reached his highest singles ranking of World No. 40 on 15 April 1996, and his highest doubles ranking of World No. 22 on 9 October 1995.
 He retired from the tour in 2001.

+Personal life

+Carbonell's son Tomy Carbonell is a professional footballer.